KitcatCatlord/Sanbot-MCU-Bridge/usage-docs/USB_BRIDGE_TESTER.md

 ## Layout overview

-- **Command panel (left)** – Tree of every Click command/group defined in `usb_bridge.py`.
+- **Command panel (left)** – Searchable tree of every Click command/group defined in `usb_bridge.py`.
+Use the filter box to quickly locate commands, expand/collapse in one click, and reload definitions if you are editing the CLI.
 Selecting a command exposes all options with type-aware widgets.
-Use **Ctrl+Enter** to trigger the selected command.
-The underlying CLI auto-reads a single response frame (toggle with `--no-auto-read`), so decoded replies appear immediately in the log pane.
+Use **Ctrl+Enter** (or double-click) to trigger the selection.
+Global CLI options such as retries, auto-read, heartbeat, and TX dumping can be toggled from the status panel, so the GUI now mirrors all CLI behaviour.
 - **Camera pane (top-right)** – Live preview with selectable device index, and start/stop controls.
 Recording writes MJPEG `.avi` clips under `recordings/session_*/camera/`.